 Balloon Sinuplasty

 Balloon sinuplasty and functional endoscopic sinus surgery (FESS) are both effective chronic sinusitis treatments that can relieve a variety of uncomfortable sinus issues.
 These issues can expand to include everything from nasal congestion and sinus headaches to snoring and nose whistling.

-Obviously, these issues can negatively impact your day-to-day life, and sinus surgery or balloon sinuplasty can help you start living and breather better again.
+Obviously, these issues can negatively impact your day-to-day life, and sinus surgery or balloon sinuplasty can help you start living and breathing better again.
 However, these two treatment options do vary.
-It’s important to understand what the differences are and to speak with your doctor regarding FESS and balloon sinuplasty in Houston.
+It’s important to understand the differences and to speak with your doctor regarding FESS and balloon sinuplasty in Houston.

 Let’s cover the benefits and differences of balloon sinuplasty vs endoscopic sinus surgery.

-General Overview: What is balloon sinuplasty and FESS?
+General Overview: What are balloon sinuplasty and FESS?

+Balloon Sinuplasty